ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-20-etc-ecosystem-spotlight-hebeswap-part-I/index.md

 They call this “Staking” or “liquidity mining” as an analogy to earning passive income from providing capital in proof of stake chains or from mining ETC.

-The way it works, is that users may deposit cryptocurrencies into the liquidity pools in the proportions of the market price for each pair.
-Then, when traders pay commissions when they buy and sell these pairs, part of the commissions goes to pay interest to the liquidity providers.
+The way it works is that users may deposit cryptocurrencies into the liquidity pools in the proportions of the market price for each pair.
+Then, when traders pay commissions as they buy and sell these pairs, part of the commissions is paid as interest to the liquidity providers.

 ## Total Value Locked  Statistics